rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 Society of American Archivists, 2005.
 Svenonius, Elaine.
 The Intellectual Foundation of Information Organization.
 Cambridge: The MIT Press, 2000.
 Tanselle, G. Thomas.
-“The Bibliographical Concepts of Issue and State.”
+"The Bibliographical Concepts of Issue and State."
 Papers of the Bibliographical Society of America, v.
 69 (1975), p.
 17‐66.
 Thesaurus for Graphic Materials.
 Library of Congress. http://www.loc.gov/pictures/collection/tgm/